SymfonyCasts/api-platform/sfcasts/ep3-custom-data/dto-update-problems.md

 ## The new DataTransformerInitializerInterface

 This is actually a missing feature in API Platform.
 Well, it was until we talked to the API Platform team about it... and then they added the feature.
+They rock!
 You can see it as [pull request 3701](https://github.com/api-platform/core/pull/3701) and it should be available in API Platform 2.6.

 Here's how it's going to work: you'll add a new interface to your data
-transformer: `DataTransformerInitializerInterface`, which will force us to have an `initialize()` method.
+transformer: `DataTransformerInitializerInterface`, which will force you to have a new `initialize()` method.

-As soon as we have this, API Platform will call it *before* our transform method.
+As soon as you have this, API Platform will call it *before* the transform method.
-Our job will be to grab the `OBJECT_TO_POPULATE` off of the `$context` and use it to create and initialize the data on a `CheeseListingInput`.
-Then, when API Platform calls `transform()`. it will pass us an input object that is pre-filled with data.
+Your job will be to grab the `OBJECT_TO_POPULATE` off of the `$context` - which will be the `CheeseListing` from the database - and use it to create and initialize the data on a `CheeseListingInput`.
+Then, when API Platform calls `transform()`, it will pass us an input object that is pre-filled with data.

 If you're using API Platform 2.6 and have any questions, let us know in the comments.
-But since 2.6 hasn't been released yet, let's implement this feature ourselves next by leveraging a trick inside a custom normalizer.
+But since 2.6 hasn't been released yet, let's implement this feature ourselves by leveraging a trick inside a custom normalizer.
 That's next.